Vivek-04022001/documentation/coredev/plips.md

 They will follow the guidelines listed at {doc}`plip-review`.

 After the PLIP has been accepted by the Framework Team and the release manager, you will be asked to merge your work into the main development line.
-Merging the PLIP in is not the hardest part, but you must think about it when you develop.
+Merging the PLIP in isn't the hardest part, but you must think about it when you develop.

 You'll have to interact with a large number of people to get it all set up.
 The merge may cause problems with other PLIPs coming in.